 Of course, the new person who wants to be on the mortgage must also qualify for the loan.

 Quitclaim Deed – Be Very, Very Careful!

 One way to remove a person from any legal interest in a house is with the signing of a Quitclaim Deed.

-Signing a quitclaim deed can place you in a very dangerous position and ruin your credit for decades.
+Please know that by signing a quitclaim deed on the property you can place yourself in a very dangerous position, and it can ruin your credit for decades.

 What I Do:

 1. I help people who own a home together, and plan to separate and/or divorce, avoid making very expensive and long-lasting mistakes with their co-owned home.